-The best rehab centers will have various approaches to treating addiction and will work with each individual to find what will be successful for them.
+The best rehabs will have various approaches to treating addiction and will work with each individual to find what will be successful for them.
 The staff will be well-trained and available to answer any questions that arise during the process.

-By taking the time to get the individual for who they are outside of their addiction, they’ll be able to create the recovery program that’s most likely to succeed.
+By taking the time to better understand the individual, they’ll be able to create the recovery program that’s most likely to succeed.

 2. Current Addicts Can See Examples of Success

 When you’re in the midst of addiction, it can be hard to see a way out or a future in which you are clean.
 But a visit to a recovery center can provide a glimpse of a life without addiction.

 Many of the hardest working recovery counselors are recovered addicts.
 These people know what it’s like to be gripped by addiction, but they also know what it’s like to win the fight against it.

 By visiting a center and talking to those with recovery experience, someone struggling with addiction can see first hand what recovery can mean.

 3. Take the Opportunity to Bust the Stereotype

 Representations of addiction recovery in the media tend to play into one of two stereotypes.
 Some show it as being a touchy-feely experience, where everyone sits in a circle and spills their emotions.
 Or, it becomes a rigid experience led by unsympathetic drill sergeants.